MSR whisperlight universal stove test review

 - MSR rocket lite stove

 I think you get the picture.
 Cliché , cliché, cliché !
-But there’s some truth in it.
-Ladies love to pamper their sweethearts with gourmet menus. (and it’s mostly because they want to pamper themselves too)
+Even if there’s really some truth in it, the ladies do love to pamper their sweethearts with gourmet dinners. (and it’s mostly because they want to pamper themselves too)

-And then I also found this sentence somewhere in the web:
+And then I also found this somewhere in the web:

 “The MSR whisperlite universal is great for usage to cook in groups or cook up a gourmet meal”

 No wonder, I have been feeling so comfortable with this stove for the last 2 decades.
-And yes, I totally agree on this point.
+And yes, I totally agree at this point.
 This stove works.
 It works all the time.
 And if it stops working, then it takes a few hands down to repair and clean it to get it running again.
-But I prefer to leave that to my husband.
-I’m just too busy cutting those onions and way too lazy.
+But I prefer to leave that to hubby even though I can handle that myself.

 As the name implies, The MSR whisperlite universal works with different fuels.
 It’s great for travelling abroad when you’re not sure about your fuel supplies and if getting the right cartridge is a problem.
 With the language barrier, it’s sometimes impossible to try express yourself trying to tell them you need some fuel to make a big fire with your stove.
 They think you’re trying to burn the country down.
 White gas*, automobile gas , kerosene, petroleum and diesel are fuels you can usually get in every country.
 That solves a lot of problems when you are out on a longer field trip and run out of fuel.
 White gas has been our favourite until today.
 It doesn’t stink, nor does it stain much.
 The other clean alternative is to use the gas cartridge.
 But I need more and something that lasts, so it all comes back to white gas.
 These bottles come in 1 litre which makes it easy for storage in the trunk.